 Polysubstance use is common among people who use drugs, and alcohol is the most commonly paired substance with other drugs.
-This isn’t wise to do with any drug, but cocaine and alcohol is a definite no-no. Some cocaine users add alcohol to the mix to enhance the effects of the alcohol, a depressant, and create a longer-lasting high.
+This isn’t wise to do with any drug, but cocaine and alcohol are a definite no-no. Some cocaine users add alcohol to the mix to enhance the effects of the alcohol, a depressant and create a longer-lasting high.
 However, that’s not all they’re doing.

 The combination of these two drugs creates another toxic chemical called cocaethylene, or ethylbenzoylecgonine, and it’s more toxic than cocaine.
 It also has a longer half-life than cocaine.
 When the substance lingers longer in the body, more stress is placed upon the heart and liver for longer periods, and some users may exhibit stronger reactions that can lead them to become violent or aggressive.